 Safety checks will be made by hail on VHF channel 16 switching to channel 68 every four hours, commencing with race start.
 Skippers will confine check-in information to boat name and approximate position.
 Participating boats must monitor VHF channel 16 at all times while competing.
 The safety check-in will bemanaged by the Race Committee Boat or by a designated competing boat.
+Check in will be backed up by text message communication if not able to make contact with any fleet boats by VHF.

-Failure to make two sequential safety checks may result in the boat being disqualified from that leg of the race.
+Failure to make two sequential safety checks by VHF or text may result in the boat beingdisqualified from that leg of the race.